This is the fourth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

-“Eve Babitz,” said a girl with pale skin and dark hair down to her waist.
+“Eve Babitz,” said a girl with dark skin and braids down to the small of her back.
 My ears perked up at the familiar name.
 Eve Babitz was a personal obsession of mine — did this girl like her work as much as I did?
 Clearly she did, since we were talking about our favorite nonfiction authors.
 Maybe she and I had similar literary ambitions.
 I made a note to talk to her after class.

 “John Gregory Dunne.”